AliGhaffarian/university_thingies/research_and_presentation/1_solving_rstcon_d1n0p13v3.md

 ### DNP3_Lib.py

-a library that implements the dnp3 headers in scapy framework
+A library that implements the dnp3 headers in scapy framework.

-### Client and server
+### Client and Server

-these two work by intercepting the traffic based on the passed argument
+These two work by intercepting the traffic based on the passed argument.
-then they do their job accordingly based on the encoding method (iin, app-req, app-resp)
+Then they do their job accordingly based on the encoding method (iin, app-req, app-resp).

 #### Client

-intercepts the traffic and encodes the given message in the packets using `alter_packets()`
+Intercepts the traffic and encodes the given message in the packets using `alter_packets()`.

 #### Server

-intercepts the traffic and extracts the message using `extract_packets()`
+Intercepts the traffic and extracts the message using `extract_packets()`.

 ## Solution